Technology / DevOps

 What is Oracle Cloud?

-OCI Cost Vs. Azure Cost
+OCI Cost vs. Azure Cost

 Data Storage Pricing

-For the server itself, Azure charges $24.82 a month for a server with one vCore and 2 GiB of memory.
-Then, the cost is $49.64 a month for 2 vCore and 4GiB of memory.
+For the server itself, Azure charges $24.82 monthly for a server with one vCore and 2 GB of memory.
+Then, the monthly cost is $49.64 for two vCore and 4 GB of memory.
 The storage is $0.10 per gigabyte for a month (For example, 10 GB of storage would cost 1 dollar a month.).
-So all in all, for 2 vCores, 4GiB of memory, and 50 GiB of storage is going to run about $55 a month.
-Remember though, this is just a rough estimate of a barebones server.
+So, for two vCores, 4 GB of memory, and 50 GB of storage, it will run about $55 a month.
+Remember, though, that this is just a rough estimate of a barebones server.

 It’s safe to say these two cloud service providers are similarly matched in the data storage department.
 Now let’s take a look at how they price Virtual Machines.